kubedb/cli/docs/guides/mysql/quickstart/quickstart.md

 ## Pause Database

-The Admission Webhook of KubeDB gives some extra strength to `KubeDB-Operator` and one of the features is `spec.doNotPause`.
+KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
 If admission webhook is enabled, It prevents user from deleting the database as long as the `spec.doNotPause` is set to true.
 Since the MySQL object created in this tutorial has `spec.doNotPause` set to true, if you delete the MySQL object, KubeDB operator will nullify the delete operation.
 You can see this below:

 ```console
 $ kubedb delete my mysql-quickstart -n demo
 error: MySQL "mysql-quickstart" can't be paused.
 To continue delete, unset spec.doNotPause and retry.
 ```

 Now, run `kubedb edit my mysql-quickstart -n demo` to set `spec.doNotPause` to false or remove this field (which default to false).
 Then if you delete the MySQL object, KubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
 In KubeDB parlance, we say that `mysql-quickstart` MySQL database has entered into dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase object.